 Our fleet of machinery includes 3 4wd tractors; a CIH STX420 Rowtrac, a John Deere 9360R and a JD 9520R.
 The other tractor is a John Deere 6130R.
 We use two combines, a Case-IH 8250 and a John Deere S780.
 Each uses a 12-row folding corn head or a 40-foot draper header.
 Some think it’s strange that we run two different color combines, but it works for us.
 Ross gets to drive the red one he prefers, and Dennis drives the green one of his preference.
 Our planting equipment includes a Case-IH model 2150, 24-row corn planter, and a John Deere 1890 air drill, 50 feet wide with 10 inch rows, with an attached 1910 air cart, 350 bushel capacity (tow-between).
 We also run a John Deere R4044 sprayer, with a boom width of 120 feet, and radar-operated boom height controls, in addition to the swath control and Autotrac features.
 It employs the new JD ExactApply technology.
 The sprayer also is equipped with a special device that senses the wind speed and direction, the wet- and dry-bulb temperature, and humidity.
 As John is spraying, these weather conditions become part of the digital records along with the pertinent information about what was sprayed in each field.

 There are two homes here at the farm: Ross and Rhoda live in a remodeled version of our parents’ 1950’s era home.
 Dennis and Pat raised their family in the home they built in 1980.
-John and Ashley have recently moved into their newly-constructed home, located on Junkin Road, in the SE corner of our Shake farm.
-They have been very happy in their starter-home in Vincennes, but look forward to having their family at home out in the country.
-Brandon and Emily will soon be constructing nearby a new home of their own.
+John and Ashley have moved into their newly-constructed home, located on Junkin Road, in the SE corner of our Shake farm.
+They had been very happy in their starter-home in Vincennes, but prefer to having their family at home out in the country.
+Brandon and Emily have now moved into a brand-new home of their own.

 We continue to look for modest or reasonable ways to expand our operation.
 If you have some land in Knox or Daviess Counties in Indiana, and you think that our family seems like we might be a good fit for you as your farmer, please contact us.
 Also, we continue to look for land purchasing opportunities, and if you are nearing retirement, or have any situation that may lead you to sell some land in our area, please let us have an opportunity to discuss that option with you.